-The Department of Computer Science at Texas Southern University in September 1976.
-He built a student body from 50 in 1976 to over 700 in 1984, when he left the position to become the Founding Dean of the College of Science and Technology.
+The Department of Computer Science was created in 1976 with at its head Dr. Criner, who built a student body from 50, in 1976, to over 700 in 1984, then left the position to become the Founding Dean of the College of Science and Technology.